 The Audit Committee has adopted a policy that requires the Committee or a member of the Committee to pre-approve all engagements with Sealed Air's independent auditor.
+These services include audit services, audit-related services, tax services and other services.
 Each year, the Audit Committee must approve the independent auditor's retention to audit the Company's financial statements, subject to ratification by the stockholders at the Annual Meeting.
-The Audit Committee also approves the estimated fees associated with the audit before the audit begins.
 The Audit Committee or a member of the Committee also pre-approves any engagement of an auditing firm other than the independent auditor to perform a statutory audit for any of our subsidiaries.
-The Audit Committee or its chair pre-approved all services provided by KPMG LLP during 2014.
+The Audit Committee or its chair pre-approved all audit services, audit-related services, tax services and other services provided during 2015.